Categories

 We attach great importance to software testing – we’ve even dedicated a whole office to it in Panama City, Panama with a regularly updated device lab with a wide range of medium- and high-end Android and iOS cell phones, tablets, and computers with Windows and macOS operating systems.

 Testing is not as simple as buying a single tool or adopting a single methodology.
 It requires layering a variety of techniques, as well as expertise that most teams don’t have.
-Our amazing QA team works with live video applications all the time and can provide the WebRTC-specific expertise to test any video application.
+Our amazing QA team works with live video and live streaming applications all the time and can provide the specific expertise to test any real-time application.

 More than half of our software testers are ISTQB certified.